-I have also been a meditation instructor—Tibetan buddhism and mindfulness meditation—since 2018 and a meditation practitionner since 2013.
+I have also been a meditation instructor—Tibetan Buddhism and mindfulness meditation—since 2018 and a meditation practitioner since 2013.

 In my teaching lineage, authorization to be a meditation instructor is granted after a curriculum of meditation practice, classes and retreats over several years, and it requires attending a special instructor training.
 As a meditation instructor, I commit to update myself regularly.

 Finally, I am a translator—French and English— in meditation retreats.
-This led me to be the translator of the English-spealking teachers of the Karuna Training (France) in contemplative psychology and thus, to bask into the curricula of the basic (2017-2019) and advanced (2019-2020) training cycles
+This led me to be the translator of the English-speaking teachers of the Karuna Training (France) in contemplative psychology and, thus, to bask into the curricula of the basic (2017-2019) and advanced (2019-2020) training cycles

 → Back to homepage (English)